steqeq/0000/docs/about/compatibility/openmp.md

 * When using `unified_shared_memory` pragma in the program:

 You can enable `unified_shared_memory` in your program using two options.
 One is to use `#pragma omp requires unified_shared_memory` construct in your source files and the other option is to use the compiler option `-fopenmp-force-usm` that enables `unified_shared_memory` without having to write it in the program.
-Building using each option is explained below and irrespective of the option chosen to enable `unified_shared_memory`, you must build and run the program in an Xnack-enabled environment.
+Building using each option is explained below but irrespective of the option chosen to enable `unified_shared_memory`, you must build and run the program in an Xnack-enabled environment.

 Note that this implementation is already available for discrete GPU systems such as MI200.